vasildimitroffhristoff/mobilefirst/README.md

 # Mobile First
-This is a demo project I did for our company tech talk related to "Mobile first design".
+A demo project I did for an in-company weekly tech talk related to "Mobile first design".